Imani-Maua/Shiftly/README.md

 # Shiftly

-Shiftly is a **shift scheduling MVP** designed to allocate employees (who Shiftly refers to as talents) to shifts efficiently while respecting availability and constraints.
-The project separates responsibilities clearly, applies abstraction for flexibility, and uses adapters for data transformation.
+Shiftly is a shift scheduling MVP designed to allocate employees (called **talents**) to shifts efficiently while respecting their availability and constraints.

+The system separates responsibilities clearly, applies abstraction for flexibility, and uses adapters for transforming data between the database and the scheduler.

 > ⚠️ **Note:** This iteration of Shiftly is an MVP therefor not yet in production.
 ---

-## Features
+## ✨ Current Features

-- Fetch talent and shift data from a PostgreSQL database.
+- **Data integration**: Fetch talent and shift data from a PostgreSQL database and transform it into Pandas DataFrames for easy     manipulation.
-- Filter talents based on availability and constraints.
+- **Role & availability matching**: Filter talents based on role requirements, availability windows, and allowed shift types.
-- Convert raw data into **Pandas DataFrames** for easy manipulation.
-- Apply **eligibility rules** to determine which talents can work which shifts.
-- Allocate shifts using a **rule-based system**.
-- Output scheduled assignments.

-> ⚠️ **Note:** Future enhancements will include:
+- **Constraint validation**: Apply rule-based validators to ensure compliance with scheduling rules, including:

-- Maximum hours validation.
+  - Maximum weekly working hours
-- Consecutive-day checks.
-- Night-to-morning shift restrictions.
+  - No more than one shift per day
+  - Minimum 11 hours rest between shifts
+  - Maximum six consecutive workdays
+- **Quota-aware allocation**: Assign up to the required number of talents per role/shift (e.g., 5 servers for one dinner shift).
+- **Prioritization**: Consider constrained talents first, then unconstrained, ensuring critical assignments are filled.
+- **Greedy, rule-based allocation**: For each shift, assign eligible talents until the role’s quota is met, ensuring all validators are satisfied.
+- **Output**: Return a list of valid shift–talent assignments.

+## 🚀 Future Enhancements

-- Employee request handling.
+- Employee request handling (preferences, time-off requests).
+- More advanced optimization for fairness and workload balance.
-- Applying AI models to predict staffing needs based on external factors
+- Integration of AI/ML models to predict staffing needs based on external factors (e.g., demand forecasts, seasonality).

 ---

 ## Setup

 Follow these instructions to get Shiftly running locally.

 ### 1. Clone the repository

 ```bash